A complete guide to AQA A-Level History

 Paper 2: The depth study

 Paper 2 is the depth study.
-It covers a much shorter period – often 25 to 30 years of turbulent history – in much more detail.
-Popular options include the Wars of the Roses, Russia in Revolution, the American Civil War, and the rise of Nazi Germany.
+It covers a much shorter period – the length varies by option, but typically a few decades – in much more detail.
+Widely chosen options include the Wars of the Roses, 2N Revolution and dictatorship: Russia 1917–1953, and the rise of Nazi Germany.

 Section A: Primary sources

-You are given two or three primary sources from the period and asked to evaluate them.
+You are given three primary sources from the period and asked to evaluate them.
 Strong answers identify the provenance (who wrote it, when, why), explain what it reveals about the events, and reach a judgement on which source is most valuable to a historian.

 Section B: Essays